liveahero-wiki/liveahero-wiki.github.io/_events/2204GhostWoods.md

 - There will be 3 challenge quests for this event, released sequentially
 - There will be special effects for this event's challenge quest, activated for all enemies and allies

+{% include quest-group.html chapterId=477 %}

+### Handle fireworks with care

 | Special Effect   | Effect |
 |--------|-----------|
 | Buff/Debuff Overlap Invalidation   |     Buff and Debuff cannot be stacked    |
 | Damage Increase by View  |    When starting action if view is 20000 or more, grant Uplift status for one action  |

-> Uplift : increase atk by 1.5, does not count as a buff
+> Uplift : multiply atk by 1.5, does not count as a buff

-{% include quest-group.html chapterId=477 %}

-### Handle fireworks with care

 Listed enemy skills below are enemy skills for S Difficulty: